 - 25 incidents of explosions and fires involving e-cigarettes were reported between 2009 and August 2014

-- 9 injuries and 0 deaths were associated with those incidents, with 2 of the injuries involving serious burns when the product exploded in the users’ mouths
+- 9 injuries were associated with those incidents, with 2 of the injuries involving serious burns when the product exploded in the users’ mouths

 - Most incidents (20) occurred while the battery was charging